 As Romanian infrastructure has improved significantly, including accessible tours and options for low mobility tourists needs and it carries on developing into an attractable manner, let’s step into a journey through local attractions and leisure facilities.

-The historical centre of Bucharest – access into the old fashioned side of the city
+The historical center of Bucharest – access into the old fashioned side of the city

 The historical center of Bucharest became friendlier for any tourist since it was transformed into a car-free area.
 The cobbled streets are history, now the entire pedestrian area, with its narrow streets jammed with clubs and restaurants show you the face of what once used to be the craftsmen’s neighborhood.
 The streets with name of trades and artisans have a unique color.